Marigold

 Distribution

 The exact origin of the marigold is unknown, but it is thought to come from the Mediterranean region.
 The plant is widely cultivated and can be found wild throughout Europe.
 It can easily run wild, but this does not always happen permanently.
 In Central Europe, it grows on rubble and nutrient-rich, loose soils in higher areas.
-The marigold is undemanding in terms of location, but thrives best on well-supplied loamy soils.
+The marigold is undemanding in terms of location, but thrives best on well-supplied loamy soil.
 Excessive nitrogen fertilisation or a lack of phosphorus and potassium can lead to reduced flower formation.

 Service